JustHumanz/justhumanz.github.io/_posts/ebpf/2023-08-16-into-eBPF:-Xdp&Tc.md

 ![old man](https://media.licdn.com/dms/image/C5612AQHMDBtydj6oUQ/article-cover_image-shrink_600_2000/0/1586539766890?e=2147483647&v=beta&t=mbtq2XjMNC3cKbf8BdPUSb1-z7BLGw1Fn-u1U7F87BA)

-yes, **servers nowday can have powerfull resource** but remember one thing **our client can have it too** not only client with hungry request but the count of client can double, remember if nowday many product of `smart` device? yep that our client too or even your toaster can send a request to server
+yes, **servers nowday can have powerfull resource** but nowdays everthing was use internet and from freezer until a toaster and make the request more huge.

 and from another point is networking nowdays not only for connecting one/more compute/bare metal to another compute/bare, networking nowdays can be happen inside the compute/bare it's self (i.e: container/vm via veth) and that network requer network filtering.